hitch-co/chatforme_gpt_t2s/README.md

 1. Clone the repository.
 2. Install the required libraries and packages.
 3. Set up your OpenAI API key and ElevenLabs API key in a `.env` file as per the provided format.
+4. Separately, install ffmpeg (I used the gyan )
 4. Run the `voice_t2s.py` script to interact with the system.

 ## Dependencies